CQUQuSP/Detailed-data-of-computing-performance-of-three-systems-under-FST-based-method/README.md

 | K | `Speedup` | Speedup of the corresponding thread.
 It is calculated as `Original_Solve_Time / Method_Total_Time`. |
 | L | `Max_Opt_Speedup_By_Load` | For the same `Load_ID`, the maximum `Speedup` among non-`CommonFST` threads whose `Is_Optimal` value is `TRUE`. |
 | M | `FST_Speedup_By_Load` | For the same `Load_ID`, the `Speedup` of the `CommonFST` row. |

-## Notes on Summary Columns

-Columns L and M are load-level summary values.

-For each `Load_ID`, `Max_Opt_Speedup_By_Load` reports the best speedup among the cluster-based threads that guarantee optimality.
-The `CommonFST` row is excluded from this maximum.

-For each `Load_ID`, `FST_Speedup_By_Load` reports the speedup of the `CommonFST` row.

-In the Excel files, these two load-level summary values are stored on the first row of each load group.
-The remaining rows in the same load group are left blank in columns L and M to avoid repeated values.

 ## Formula Summary